Role of Quantum Coherence in Thermodynamics: Possible gaps in the original proof of

-In $(E7)$ and $(E9)$ the authors of~\cite{BHO+2013} consider two states \be \rho^{\otimes n}=\sum_{k,g}p_k|\Psi_{k,g}\lr \Psi_{k,g}|\;,\;\;\rho_n=\sum p_k|t_k,s_g\lr t_k,s_g|\;. \ee In the first step of their protocol, one first create the diagonal state $\rho_n$ which has the same spectrum as $\rho^{\otimes n}$.
-The author then move to claim that ``From the result of the previous section it is not hard to see that this \GG{[i.e. the cost of preparing $\rho_n$]} can be done at a rate given by the relative entropy distance of $\rho$ to the Gibbs state, since in the limit of many copies, the regularized relative entropy distance is the same".
+The author then move to claim that ``From the result of the previous section it is not hard to see that this [i.e. the cost of preparing $\rho_n$] can be done at a rate given by the relative entropy distance of $\rho$ to the Gibbs state, since in the limit of many copies, the regularized relative entropy distance is the same".
 However, there exists a simple argument why, in general, the cost of preparing $\rho_n$ is not equal to $D(\rho\|\gamma)$, where $\gamma$ is the Gibbs state.